Geoff Chappell - Software Analyst

 To have the BCDEDIT tool set the kernel option for the currently running operating system, run the command

 To set this option at the Edit Boot Options Menu, add

 which is also the syntax for the option as a BOOT.INI switch in earlier Windows versions.

-The kernel option overrides the loader’s default selection of the kernel, but is itself overridden by detecthal:
+The kernel option overrides the loader’s default selection of the kernel, but is itself overridden by detecthal in Windows Vista:

-The loader appends the filename to the path for the “system32” subdirectory of the systemroot directory for the selected operating system.
+Whether a filename is specified for the kernel or is chosen by the loader, it gets appended to the path for the “system32” subdirectory of the systemroot directory for the selected operating system.
 However, it seems that the file is required to be in the directory, as opposed to being on some deeper path.
 The mechanisms are indirect and are presently beyond the scope of this note.